omniti-labs/pg_jobmon/README.md

 =========

 pg_jobmon is an extension to add the capability to log the progress of running functions and provide a limited monitoring capability to those logged functions.
 The logging is done in a NON-TRANSACTIONAL method, so that if your function fails for any reason, all steps up to that point are kept in the log tables.
 The logging portions of the extension should be stable and ready for production use.
 The monitoring capability is still fairly new and may require adjusting but it should be usable.
+More details about this extension can be found on my blog: http://keithf4.com/pg_jobmon

 Please be aware that before the 1.0 release, there may be updates that are not backwards compatible.
 Doing my best not to have that happen, but as can be seen with the 0.3.0 update, it happens.

 INSTALLATION